Spanish Socialist Workers' Party: Zapatero and Rubalcaba leadership (2000–2014)

-In 2000, José Luis Rodríguez Zapatero was elected as the new Secretary-General, renewing the party.
+In 2000, José Luis Rodríguez Zapatero was elected as the new Secretary-General, reforming the party.
 Later, the PSOE won the 2003 Spanish local elections.
 The PSOE strongly opposed the Iraq War which was supported by the Aznar government.

 In the 2003 Catalan regional election, the PSOE's Socialists' Party of Catalonia (PSC) increased its vote total, but ended up in second place after Convergence and Union.
 After a period of negotiations, the party formed a pact with the Initiative for Catalonia Greens, the Republican Left of Catalonia and the United and Alternative Left, governing Catalonia until 2010.

-In the 2004 Spanish general election, the PSOE won with almost 43% of the votes following the 11-M terrorist (11 March) attacks.
-It was alleged that the PSOE, with the help of the national newspaper El Pais, did not observe the "reflection journey" which forbade political parties from trying to sway public opinion (forbidden by Spanish law), calling the opposing political party "assassins" and blaming the terrorist attack on them.
+In the 2004 Spanish general election, the PSOE won with almost 43% of the votes following the 11M terrorist (11 March) attacks.
+It was alleged by PP that the PSOE, with the help of the national newspaper El País, did not observe the "reflection journey" which forbade political parties from trying to sway public opinion (forbidden by Spanish law), calling the opposing political party "assassins" and blaming the terrorist attack on them.
 The PSOE maintained their lead in the 2004 European Parliament election.

 In 2005, the PSOE called for a yes vote on the European Constitution.
-The PSOE also favoured the negotiations between the government and the ETA during the 2006 cease-fire which had a de facto end with the Barajas Airport terrorist attack.
-In the 2008 Spanish general election, the PSOE won again, with Zapatero remaining Prime Minister.
+The PSOE also favoured the negotiations between the government and the ETA during the 2006 cease-fire which had a de facto end with the Madrid–Barajas Airport terrorist attack.
+In the 2008 Spanish general election, the PSOE won again, with Zapatero remaining prime minister.
 The PSOE increased their share of seats in the Congress of Deputies from 164 to 169 after the latest election.

-After waning popularity throughout their second term, mainly due to their handling of the worsening economic climate in Spain in the aftermath of the 2008 global financial crisis, the PSOE was defeated in the 2011 Spanish general election by the conservative People's Party.
+After waning popularity throughout their second term, mainly due to their handling of the worsening economic climate in Spain in the aftermath of the 2008 financial crisis, the PSOE was defeated in the 2011 Spanish general election by the conservative People's Party.
 Shortly after, an extraordinary congress was held in which Alfredo Pérez Rubalcaba, former Deputy to Zapatero and Minister of the Interior, was elected Secretary-General defeating Carme Chacón, the other candidate, who stood for the Zapatero platform.
 This victory caused huge internal divisions and weakened the party's external image.

 In 2013, the PSOE held a political conference which introduced a completely new platform, widely seen as a move to the left in an attempt to regain votes from parties such as the United Left, whose popularity rose steadily due to the general discontent with the two-party system and spending cuts.
 That platform was the basis for the 2014 European Parliament election manifesto, promoted as a solid alternative to the conservative plan for Europe.
 The expectations inside the party which chose Elena Valenciano as their election candidate were optimistic, but the PSOE suffered another defeat due to the appearance of new parties such as Podemos which managed to gain the support of left-wing voters, with PSOE winning 14 seats.
 Shortly thereafter, Rubalcaba resigned as Secretary-General and an Extraordinary Congress was convoked.